Gathering Evidence

 What if I can’t get the information or evidence you’ve asked for?

-That’s fine.
-If you’re unable to get it, please just provide a detailed explanation of why.
+If you’re unable to get it, please just provide a detailed explanation of why and evidence showing any issues.
 We can then let the FOS know.
 (E.g. your account has been blocked, you’ve lost your phone etc.)

 Will it harm my case if I don’t get this information?

 This depends on how the Financial Ombudsman Service (FOS) interprets the reason why you’re not able to provide the evidence.
-Things that are outside of your control are unlikely to impact your case, however, generally it can still cause delays.
+It is important that you provide any evidence that you can showing why the evidence cannot be provided.

 It could potentially damage your case if the FOS deem the reason to be weak.
 (E.g. if you didn’t have time, or forgot your password)